DIA Technical Structure

-DIA is setup as a hybrid system with off-chain components for storing and processing large amounts of data and on-chain components providing data sources for financial smart contracts.
-Currently, Ethereum is used as smart contract platform because of its widespread use and technical quality, but the DIA system is not limited to one blockchain technology.
+DIA is set up as a hybrid system with off-chain components for storing and processing large amounts of data and on-chain components providing data delivery for financial smart contracts.
+DIA leverages its modular technical structure to achieve the widest coverage of blockchains in the market.

 The DIA backend is divided into three main building blocks: Data collection, data storage and data publication.
 All of the services run on our Kubernetes cluster hosted on IBM cloud.
 Either restart policies and/or pod replications ensure a seamless function of these services.

 - Data Collection: The data collection mechanisms fetch data from various sources such as crypto exchanges and NFT marketplaces.

 - Data Storage: After cleansing and further processing, the data is stored in a highly flexible database layer which is able to handle various types of data, ranging from static relational data (PostgreSQL) up to high-frequency time-series data (InfluxDB).
 For fast access, high-performance data retrieval we use a Redis caching layer.

 - Data Publication: The processed data is distributed off-chain using various REST, Websocket and graphQL API endpoints.
 Furthermore, selected data feeds are published on-chain through our oracle system.